xymaxim/kfreader-cffi/README.rst

 kfreader-cffi
 ===================

+kfreader-cffi is a Python package for reading binary result files produced by the Amsterdam Density Functional (ADF) program suite (http://scm.com).
+Instead of kf.py_, this package does not require working ADF installation.

-It uses cffi_ to interface with the original C library KFReader_.
+It uses CFFI_ to interface with the original C library KFReader_.

 Installation
 ------------